 Disclosure: Some of the links on this page may be affiliate links.

-Updated January 23, 2019: Both Gymboree and sibling brand Crazy 8 stores are closing.
+UPDATE January 23, 2019: Both Gymboree and sibling brand Crazy 8 stores are closing.
 It was announced that Gymboree filed for bankruptcy on January 16th (see reference 1).

 Originally, in December 2018, Gymboree – parent company to Crazy 8 – announced in a press release that they would be closing only their Crazy 8 clothing stores (see reference 2).
 In a new press release of January 16th 2019, Gymboree announced that the closings extend to its Gymboree brand too (see reference 3).

-Overview of what will be happening:
+Overview of what to expect:

 Here are the details in brief that we gleaned from reference 3: